 Change the third paragraph as follows:

 The TA field is the address of the STA transmitting the RTS frame.
-If the RTS frame is transmitted by a VHT STA in a non-HT or non-HT duplicate format and the INDICATED_CH_BANDWIDTH and INDICATED_DYN_BANDWIDTH TXVECTOR parameters present, then the Individual/Group bit in the TA field is set to 1 to indicate that the scrambling sequence carries (see section 17.3.2.1).
+If the RTS frame is transmitted by a VHT STA in a non-HT or non-HT duplicate format, the Individual/Group bit in the TA field is set to 1 to indicate that the scrambling sequence carries the INDICATED_CH_BANDWIDTH and INDICATED_DYN_BANDWIDTH TXVECTOR parameters (see section 9.2.0b.6a).
 Otherwise the Individual/Group bit in the TA field is set to 0.

 7.2.1.6 CTS frame format